civican/legisinfo/44-1/bills/C-20/bill_text.md

     set out the number of serious incidents, as defined in subsection 14.1(1) of the `Canada Border Services Agency Act`, that the Commission was notified of under section 14.2 of that Act and contain information concerning their type, the provinces in which they are alleged to have occurred and whether charges were laid in respect of them;

+    set out the number of matters or complaints that were referred to the National Security and Intelligence Review Agency under subsections 31(2), 52(8) and 53(4);

-    contain data about complainants, including disaggregated race-based data, in a form that prevents data obtained from an identifiable person from being related to that person; and
+    contain data about complainants, including disaggregated **demographic and** race-based data, in a form that prevents data obtained from an identifiable person from being related to that person; and

     contain information prescribed by the regulations.

 ### Section 14

-  **(1)** The Commission must, for each fiscal year and in respect of each province the government of which has entered into an arrangement with the Minister under section 20 of the `Royal Canadian Mounted Police Act`, submit to the provincial minister who has the primary responsibility for policing in that province a report setting out the number and nature of complaints relating to conduct that occurred in that province and how those complaints were disposed of and identifying trends, if any.
+  **(1)** The Commission must, for each fiscal year and in respect of each province the government of which has entered into an arrangement with the Minister under section 20 of the `Royal Canadian Mounted Police Act`, submit to the provincial minister who has the primary responsibility for policing in that province a report setting out the number and nature of complaints relating to conduct that occurred in that province and how those complaints were disposed of, **including those, if any, that were disposed of through the reconciliation process with Indigenous peoples**, and identifying trends, if any.
 The Commission must submit a copy of that report to the Minister and the Commissioner.

   **(2)** The report must contain information respecting the Commission's performance in relation to the service standards established under subsection `8`(1).